mwal152/Practice/README.md

 Bikeshare Data

 ### Description
 Program will get user inputs on which cities, weekday and month they want to know about, the program will return information on bikeshare usages within the parameters.
+There are three cities to chose from: Chicago, Washington and New York City.

 ### Files used
 chicago.csv